Ingresa o regístrate acá para seguir este blog.

 Fry’s ‘common sense’ view is nothing more than we’d expect from a man of his standing.
 Yet, worryingly, he doesn’t seem to be in the majority in the ‘intellectual’ world.

-In Colombia, one of the refreshing things about life here is how it’s normal to call somebody by their outwardly appearance.
+In Colombia, one of the refreshing things about life here is how it’s normal to call somebody by their outward appearance.
 So you have people being affectionately called ‘fatty’, ‘blacky’, ‘thinny’ and so on.

 Imagine how that would go down these days in most ‘First World’ countries.
 The courts would be on the go 24-7.